-- Any Officer who, by reason of their employment with the Council, is responsible for the custody or management of cash or property belonging to a third party, must employ standards of stewardship no less than those laid down elsewhere in these Regulations. - 33.2 Officers must adhere to any guidance issued by their Chief Officer. - 33.3 Each Officer must, if so required by the Director of Finance or Chief Officer concerned, provide immediately a full account of all cash and property received from, or on behalf of, a third party.
+- 33.1 Any Officer who, by reason of their employment with the Council, is responsible for the custody or management of cash or property belonging to a third party, must employ standards of stewardship no less than those laid down elsewhere in these Regulations. - 33.2 Officers must adhere to any guidance issued by their Chief Officer. - 33.3 Each Officer must, if so required by the Chief Finance Officer or Chief Officer concerned, provide immediately a full account of all cash and property received from, or on behalf of, a third party.